-The emergence of the extremely aggressive influenza strains, as well as recent outbreaks of Zika and Ebola viruses, has made the likelihood of the human pandemics a major worldwide concern.
+The emergence of the extremely aggressive influenza strains, as well as recent outbreaks of Zika and Ebola viruses, has made the likelihood of human pandemic a major worldwide concern.
 It has also emphasized the need for new therapeutic strategies to combat these pathogens.
 We employ rational structure-based design of small molecule inhibitors/modulators for diverse molecular targets.
 Our drug candidates are expected to provide safe and potent alternative to currently utilized antiviral approaches.

 The increasing computational power and sophisticated algorithms allow for rapid drug development and evaluation of candidate drugs, reducing the need for expensive in vitro tests and animal studies.
 At TherVira, we implement innovative algorithms facilitating the design of novel classes of antiviral drug candidates.
 We also strongly believe open source creates better technology.